-In March of this year, Cefas, ZSL and Defra are delighted to be hosting a unique, collaborative workshop focused on the issue of cetacean bycatch in UK fisheries.
-Our aim is to examine existing practices, UK-wide, for cetacean monitoring and bycatch reduction, explore new ideas, and bring together voices from across fishing, academia, science and technology.
+In March of this year, Cefas, ZSL and Defra hosted a unique, collaborative workshop focused on the issue of cetacean bycatch in UK fisheries.
+The workshop examined existing practices, UK-wide, for cetacean monitoring and bycatch reduction, explored new ideas, and brought together voices from across fishing, academia, science and technology.
 This wide range of stakeholders collaborated to envision and identify practical, affordable, and effective next steps to bring cetacean bycatch in the UK to as close to zero as possible.

 Review the agenda here

 “There is no easy solution to cetacean bycatch but we can’t make significant progress unless we all work together.”
 Catherine Bell, Defra

 Although there were differing opinions within the room on the rate and level of change, there was a deep commitment to genuine action on driving down cetacean bycatch in UK commercial fisheries.

 The workshop was divided into two clear sections – monitoring and mitigation – for which current methods as well as future opportunities were identified and evaluated.

 The invited stakeholders discussed options and collaboratively developed recommendations for future monitoring and mitigation approaches.
 These specific recommendations sit below several overarching principles, which were identified as key:

 - Incentivise collaboration between the fishing industry and all stakeholders (including the wider supply chain) and ensure fishermen are involved at the heart of work to reduce cetacean bycatch;

 - Where possible, bring monitoring and mitigation together – and balance the need for more information with the need to act;

 - Work across boundaries: ‘we share our waters’ – a strategic approach is needed to ensure actions protect and monitor cetaceans which move across national boundaries.